 - Got another school on board to co-host a conference with us in Fall 2018.
 Still majorly in the planning stages and is not confirmed until the preliminary budget is approved.

-- Submitted a presentation for Annual AND Regional conferences.
+- Submitted a presentation at Annual AND Regional conferences.
 Officially accepted for regional, still waiting to hear about Annual.

 - Connected with many colleagues across campus.
 We have new training in the works for my students revolving around Violence Prevention, Alcohol and Drug Use/Abuse, Resiliency on and off the field/court, Concussion training, Body Image Awareness